 Pineapple: Pineapple leather is also a new, up-and-coming vegan and natural fiber making waves in the eco-fashion scene.
 Pinatex is the company leading the way with pineapple fiber.
 They are designing and creating innovative bags and wallets from a beautifully patterned pineapple-based material made from the fibrous part of pineapple skin.

-Mushroom: Another creative plant-based fiber is mushroom leather, with a company called Muskin (and Zero Grado Innovation) leading the way behind the manufacturing and design of products made from this natural material.
-Mushroom fiber, like cork and pineapple, is endowed with intricate natural patterns that remain in the final product, rendering each piece a unique work of nature.
-The only down side to mushroom leather is that it is quite thin and supple, so it needs to be used along with a thicker, more durable fiber as a backing.
+Mushroom: Another creative plant-based fiber is mushroom leather, which is available as a product called MuSkin made by Life Materials.eu and Zero Grado Innovation.
+MuSkin mushroom fiber, like cork and pineapple, is endowed with intricate natural patterns that remain in the final product, rendering each piece a unique work of nature.
+The only downside to mushroom leather is that it is quite thin and supple, so it needs to be used along with a thicker, more durable fiber as a backing.
+But on the positive side, it is a 100% natural material, with no polyurethane used as a stabilizer.

 Lyocell-Tincel: Lyocell-Tincel is also a completely natural fabric that is very similar to linen, in that it is made from plant cellulose.
 It is making its way into many sustainable collections by big (higher end and also less expensive fast-fashion) fashion names, which we think is great.
 It was used often in elegant clothing in the 1980s, but it has recently started to make an appearance again in trends.